Boost Your Mental Health with the Daily Check-In Tool: Lessons from John Nash (A Beautiful Mind)

 First, I leaned in and shared my story.

-For over 20 years, I battled Bipolar, Alcoholism, Anxiety Disorders and PTSD.
-These challenges ran my life, leaving me feeling so powerless that I tried to end my life.
-But in those darkest moments, I discovered something life-changing: Mental health is the key to overcoming any challenge.
+For more than 20 years, I battled Bipolar, Alcoholism, Anxiety Disorders and PTSD.
+These challenges didn’t just affect my life — they ran it.
+I felt so powerless that, at my lowest point, I tried to end my life.

-I explained to John that the “Daily Check-In with You” tool is designed to help us reconnect with ourselves — especially on those days when emotions feel like they’re running in every direction.
+I explained to John that the "Daily Check-In with You" tool is designed to help us reconnect with ourselves — especially on days when emotions feel like they’re running in every direction.

-But this tool isn’t just about ticking a box.
 It’s about building a deeper connection with yourself — because how can we triumph over life’s challenges if we don’t even know where we stand?

-John nodded, clearly intrigued.
-Then, to my surprise, his eyes lit up with recognition.“You know,” he said, “I can think of three ways I could use this tool in my own life…”
+“You know,” he said, “I can think of three ways I could use this tool in my own life…”

 Example 1: Clarity Before Chaos